 - The company has a reputation for blaming issues on your server

-Additionally, as your store grows, you will want to add more options for accepting payments, and that’s not going to happen.
-As a result, your business could suffer.
+Additionally, as your store grows, you will want to add more options for accepting payments and other ecommerce tools, but that’s not happening with the free plan.
+As a result, your online business could suffer.

 - Quite easy to set up